irahorecka/youtube2audio/README.md

 3) ```pip install -r requirements.txt```
 4) ```python main.py```

 Check <b>Troubleshooting</b> if you encounter any trouble running / using the application or downloading MP3 files.
-If undocumented exceptions occur, please file issue in <a href="https://github.com/irahorecka/YouTube2Mp3/issues">issues</a>.
+If undocumented exceptions occur, please file the issue in <a href="https://github.com/irahorecka/YouTube2Mp3/issues">issues</a>.
 <hr>

 ## Download ```ffmpeg```